7bitcoder/7bitConf/README.md

 auto configuration = ConfigurationBuilder{}.addKeyPerFile("ConfigurationsDirectory").build();
 ```

-This source will load all json files from the "ConfigurationsDirectory" directory and save file contents under the file
+This source will load all JSON files from the "ConfigurationsDirectory" directory and save file contents under the file
 name setting.
 The nested setting is supported with \_\_ for example:

 Assume existing directory: